Slop Articles

 Is there any thought at the core?

 I'm not talking about wordplay, or puns, or the particular pleasure of someone who clearly enjoys a sentence — they might not come with a big idea but still with many thoughts.
 That kind of writing can be an absolute delight to read, AI-assisted or not.
-I'm talking about the genre of blurbs that shows up when somebody has prompted a model with "please write an article about [thing]" and pasted the output.
+I'm talking about the genre of blurbs that show up when somebody has prompted a model with "please write an article about [thing]" and pasted the output.
 The prompt itself wasn't an original thought.
 Nothing in the chain — from the question to the framing to the conclusion — required a human to have actually sat with anything.

 It doesn't have to be an original thought, as in the first person ever to think it.
 Ideas co-evolve.
 People arrive at the same insight independently all the time, especially when they're swimming in the same currents.